Scholtes relaxation method for pessimistic bilevel optimization

+Observe that for each $t>0$, the regularized function $\psi^{t}_p$ is continuous everywhere on the feasible set, in contrary to the function $\psi_p$ which is everywhere except at $0$; see the graphically illustrations in Figure \ref{fig:my_label_2}. \end{example}

-\section{Computing global and local optimal solutions.}
+\section{Computing global and local optimal solutions}

 In this section, we assume that in Step 1 of Algorithm \ref{algorithm 1}, we compute a global or local optimal solution of problem \eqref{RMPCCt} for $t:=t_k$ in the process of solving problem \eqref{MPCC}.
-Recall that a point $\bar{x}\in X$ is a local optimal solution for \eqref{PBP} (resp. \eqref{MPCC}) if there exists a neighborhood $U$ of $\bar{x}$ such that the following condition holds:
+Recall that a point $\bar{x}\in X$ is a local optimal solution for \eqref{PBP} (resp. \eqref{MPCC}) if there exists a neighborhood $U$ of $\bar{x}$ such that condition